Jenna Jameson: Mainstream appearances

 Jameson is also known for achieving a high level of celebrity outside of pornography – even bringing pornography itself closer to mainstream society's awareness and acceptance.
-She has said: "I've always embraced my hard-core roots, but becoming a household name was an important thing to me."

 In 1995, Jameson sent photos of herself to radio host Howard Stern.
-She became a regular guest on his show, appearing more than 30 times, and played the role of "Mandy", the "First Nude Woman on Radio", in Stern's semi-autobiographical 1997 film Private Parts.
+She became a regular guest on his show and played the role of "Mandy", the "First Nude Woman on Radio", in Stern's semi-autobiographical 1997 film Private Parts.
 This film appearance was the beginning of a series of non-porn film and television roles.
 In 1997, Jameson made an appearance for an Extreme Championship Wrestling pay-per-view, Hardcore Heaven '97 as the valet for The Dudley Boyz; another appearance at ECW Living Dangerously on March 1, 1998; and a few months where she was ECW's on-screen interviewer.
 In 1998, she filmed a vignette with Val Venis, a character in the WWE, for airing on WWE programming.
 In the late 1990s, Jameson guest hosted several episodes of the E! cable network's hit travel/adventure/party show Wild On!, appearing scantily clad in tropical locations.
 Jameson was featured and interviewed on the British television show European Blue Review on Channel 5.

-Jameson appeared in a 2001 music video for the Eminem song "Without Me".
+Jameson appeared in a 2002 music video for the Eminem song "Without Me".
 She can be seen in bed with Eminem as one of the "two trailer park girls" (the other one is fitness model Kiana Tom) that "go round the outside".
 Jameson voiced an animated version of herself in a July 2001 episode of Family Guy entitled "Brian Does Hollywood".
 Her character won an award for acting in a porn film directed by Brian Griffin, and at the close of the episode Peter Griffin kidnaps her.
 In 2002, Jameson and Ron Jeremy played themselves in Comedy Central's first feature television movie Porn 'n Chicken, in the roles of speakers for a pornography viewing club.
 Also in 2002, she appeared in two video games, most notably voicing Candy Suxxx in Grand Theft Auto: Vice City.
-Her character begins as a prostitute, but goes on to success as a pornographic actress and is displayed on several billboards within the game.
+Her character begins as a prostitute, but goes on to become a successful pornographic actress and is displayed on several billboards within the game.
 Her performance won the 2003 G-Phoria "Best Live Action/Voice Performance Award – Female".
 She also provided both the appearance and the voice for "Daisy", a secret playable character for the video game Tony Hawk's Pro Skater 4, who performs provocative tricks with her clothing and skateboard.
 In 2003, Jameson appeared in two episodes of the NBC prime-time television show Mister Sterling as the girlfriend of a political financier.